nf-core/dualrnaseq/docs/parameters.md

 To define the k-mer length (`-k` parameter in Salmon, see [`preparing transcriptome indices`](https://salmon.readthedocs.io/en/latest/salmon.html?highlight=index#preparing-transcriptome-indices-mapping-based-mode)).

-#### `--writeUnmappedNames True`
+#### `--writeUnmappedNames False`

-By default the pipeline saves names of unmapped reads.
+By default the pipeline does not save names of unmapped reads.
 You can learn more about this option in [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/salmon.html#writeunmappednames).
 If you don't want to keep this option, set the `--writeUnmappedNames` flag to false.

-#### `--softclipOverhangs True`
+#### `--softclipOverhangs False`

-By default, the pipeline allows soft-clipping of reads.
+By default, the pipeline does not allow soft-clipping of reads.

 _"Soft-clipping allows reads that overhang the beginning or ends of the transcript.
 In this case, the overhanging section of the read will simply be unaligned, and will not contribute or detract from the alignment score"_.
 If it is set to `False`, the end-to-end alignment of the entire read is forced, so that the occurance of any overhangings may affect the alignment score.